Seminar Mathematics and Computation: Convex Optimization (Summer 2025)

 1. Basic notions of convexity: convex combinations, convex sets, convex and concave functions, uniqueness of extremal values

-4. Oracles for convex constraints, ellipsoid method
+2. Oracles for convex constraints, Ellipsoid method and polynomial solvability of linear programming

-7. Convex cones, conic programming, duality for conic programming
+6. Convex cones, conic programming, duality for conic programming

-10. Sum of Squares (SOS) hierarchy for polynomial optimization
+7. Sum of Squares (SOS) hierarchy for polynomial optimization

 ← Back